senuido/stash-scanner/README.md

 - Run `Stash Scanner.exe`
 - Configure league/preferences/filters. for reference see configuration guide
 - Hit start
+- Make sure PoE is running in windowed/windowed fullscreen mode if you want the notifications to pop while in-game

 ### Things to note
 - You need to run PoE in windowed/windowed fullscreen mode for the notifications to show